 In Victoria, glue traps can only be sold to, and used by, commercial pest control managers.
 They can only be used in certain premises, under certain conditions, and heavy penalties apply for illegal sale and use.

 Glue traps have a non-drying adhesive applied to one side of a flat surface or contained in a shallow tray, for the purposes of trapping small pest animals such as mice and rats.

 Who is allowed to use them?

 Under Regulation 53 of the Prevention of Cruelty to Animals Regulations (2008), the only people allowed to use glue traps are commercial pest control managers.
-They allowed to used them for trapping rodents, but they must have the approval of the Minister for Agriculture and they must use them according to the conditions that the Minister has set.
+They are allowed to use them for trapping rodents but they must have the approval of the Minister for Agriculture and they must use them according to the conditions that the Minister has set.

 The rodents that can be trapped with glue traps are the House Mouse (Mus musculus), Norway Rat (Rattus norvegicus) and the Roof Rat (Rattus rattus).

 The use of insect glue traps is not affected, as insects are not covered by the Prevention of Cruelty to Animals legislation.

 Where can glue traps be used?

 On the 16 December 2008, the Minister signed an Order permitting all Victorian commercial pest controllers to use glue traps in commercial food manufacturing premises within Victoria.
 'Manufacturing' is defined as the 'making of articles by physical labour or machinery', esp. on a large scale' and 'to bring (material) into a form fit for use; produce (articles) by labour, esp. by machinery on large scale...' (source: Concise Oxford Dictionary).
 Based on this meaning, 'commercial food manufacturing premises' do not include restaurants, fast food outlets, food storage facilities or supermarkets, so glue traps are not permitted to be used in these premises.